Clovil/clovil.github.io/content/a-day-at-petit-george.md

 The result was that...

 None of the Apple stores was available for iPhone 12 pro store pick-up.
 Figures...
-When I saw that there were no available iPhone 12 in store pick-up, I quickly shut off my iPad and continued to sleep.
+When I saw that there were no available iPhone 12 in store pick-up, I quickly shut off my iPad and then I continued to sleep.

 The next time I woke up was at 12:27 due to stomachache.

-Then we planned to find a place to spend afternoon tea in.
-That was when we found out about Petit George.
-The coffee place is close by our apartment area.
-When we went inside, we did not notice that this coffee and restaurant was a really perfect place for studying.
+After awake for several minutes, we planned to find a place to study.
+A restaurant that provided a quiet atmosphere and served tea or coffee would be a perfect fit.
+That was when we found out about Petit George Cafe.
+The coffee place is close by.
+Walking distance was within 15 minutes from our apartment.
+When we entered the restaurant, there was another surprise that we did not expect.
+We did not expect that Petit George Cafe was the perfect place for us to spend our whole evening studying.

+Cheers!